 - Underserved: Symptoms of mental illness (e.g., paranoia, disorganized thinking) may prevent individuals from seeking medical care, accurately communicating their symptoms, and following prescribed treatment for comorbid medical conditions.
 Symptoms may also mask indicators of other serious medical conditions and impede the accurate diagnoses of comorbid conditions.3

-Description of the Innovative ActivityThe Integrated Health Care program at Thresholds is a nurse-managed program in which advanced practice nurses rotate through existing recovery centers, providing integrated, ongoing primary and preventive care; patient education; behavioral and mental health care; and other services to individuals with severe mental illness that are designed to increase physical well-being and reduce negative health outcomes.
+Description of the Innovative ActivityThe Integrated Health Care program at Thresholds is a nurse-managed program in which advanced practice nurses rotate through existing recovery centers, providing integrated, ongoing primary and preventive care; patient education; behavioral and mental health care; and other services to individuals with severe mental illness.
+The program is designed to increase physical well-being and reduce negative health outcomes for these individuals.
 Key components of the program are described below:

-- Clinic operations: Information provided in November 2011 indicates that the Integrated Health Care program includes two clinics that are based in existing Thresholds psychiatric recovery centers; the two clinics are open 5 days a week.
-Family nurse practitioners and mental health clinical nurse specialists from University of Illinois at Chicago College of Nursing serve as advanced practice nurses who rotate between the two locations, coordinating care with Thresholds case managers and psychiatrists, University of Illinois at Chicago family practice physicians, and outside providers.
+- Clinic operations: The Integrated Health Care program includes two clinics that are based in existing Thresholds psychiatric recovery centers; the clinics are open 5 days a week.
+Family nurse practitioners and mental health clinical nurse specialists from the University of Illinois at Chicago College of Nursing serve as advanced practice nurses who rotate between the two locations, coordinating care with Thresholds case managers and psychiatrists, University of Illinois at Chicago family practice physicians, and outside providers.
 Medical assistants provide support in the clinics, while undergraduate and graduate nursing students also rotate through the clinics.
 Psychiatric mental health advance practice nurses serve both Thresholds clients and community residents at a third clinic site.

 - Primary and preventive care: Primary and preventive services include wellness examinations, immunizations, diagnosis and treatment of common minor health conditions, continuing care for chronic conditions, and referrals for services not available through the program.
 Advanced practice nurses also assess risk factors for illness by periodically conducting a detailed individual and family medical history and screening for comorbid health conditions such as cancer, tuberculosis, hypertension, diabetes, and asthma.